wenlng/go-captcha-service/README.md

 <br/>

-`GoCaptcha Service` is a high-performance behavioral CAPTCHA service developed in Go, based on the **[go-captcha](https://github.com/wenlng/go-captcha)** core library.
-It supports multiple CAPTCHA modes including click, slide, drag, and rotate.
-The service provides HTTP and gRPC interfaces, integrates with various service discovery mechanisms (Etcd, Nacos, Zookeeper, Consul), distributed caching (Memory, Redis, Etcd, Memcache), and dynamic configuration.
-It supports both standalone and distributed deployments, aiming to provide a secure and flexible CAPTCHA solution for web applications.
+`GoCaptcha Service` is a high-performance behavioral CAPTCHA service developed in Go, based on the **[GoCaptcha](https://github.com/wenlng/go-captcha)** core library.
+It supports click, slide, drag, and rotate modes.
+It offers HTTP and gRPC interfaces, with integrated service discovery, distributed caching, and dynamic configuration.

 <br/>